AllQuietApp/terraform-provider-allquiet/docs/resources/team.md

 - `custom_repeat_unit` (String) In what interval unit the rotation should repeat.
 Needs to be set if 'repeats' is 'custom'
 - `custom_repeat_value` (Number) How often the rotation should repeat.
 Needs to be set if 'repeats' is 'custom'
+- `effective_from` (String) If sets, the rotation will be effective from the given date in ISO 8601 format
 - `starts_on_date_of_month` (Number) If set, starts on date of the month.
 Needs to be set if 'repeats' is 'monthly'
 - `starts_on_day_of_week` (String) Starts on day of the week.
 Needs to be set if 'repeats' is not 'monthly'
 - `starts_on_time` (String) If set, starts on time of day.
 Needs to be set if 'repeats' is 'custom' and 'custom_repeat_unit' is 'hours'